Mthe001/Bestro-restaurant/README.md

 - **Fast and Modern Framework**: Built with React and Vite for optimized speed and developm
 - **Responsive Design**: Seamlessly adapts to devices of all sizes – desktop, tablet, and mob
 - **Dynamic Menu Showcase**: Interactive and visually appealing menu
-- **Smooth Animations**: Delightful transitions for an elegant user exper
+- **Smooth Animations**: Delightful transitions for an elegant user exp
 - **Easy Navigation**: User-friendly layout and navigatio
 - **ESLint Configured**: Ensures clean and consistent code.